 Enter instant pot buffalo chicken.
-A super simple recipe ever that yields copious amounts of straight up buffalo chicken you can use for whatever you like.
-The chicken is juicy and tender from cooking it in the pressure cooker, has a good kick to it without being too spicy, and the perfect amount of chicken to sauce ratio.
+A super simple recipe ever that yields copious amounts of straight-up buffalo chicken you can use for whatever you like.
+The chicken is juicy and tender from cooking it in the pressure cooker, has a good kick to it without being too spicy, and has the perfect amount of chicken to sauce ratio.

 Instant Pot Buffalo Chicken